-- (19) The procedure to obtain the information necessary for the selection of the sample of Community producers was as follows.
+(19) The procedure to obtain the information necessary for the selection of the sample of Union producers was as follows.
 The CEC acting on behalf of all complainants confirmed that all complaining producers were ready to cooperate and participate in the sampling exercise.
 Given the detailed and extensive information available on file (emanating i.a. from the complaint, standing exercise, and CEC submissions), it was not necessary to send a sampling form to individual complaining producers.
-In addition, the notice of initiation invited any producer to make themselves known should the wish to cooperate in the proceeding.
+In addition, the Notice of initiation invited any producer to make itself known should it wish to cooperate in the proceeding.
 In addition to the complainants, a further five companies made themselves known after initiation and requested to be included in the sampling exercise.
 All of these were sent sample forms requesting information already at hand for the complainants.
 Only two of the five companies supplied sample returns.
-These two companies were however not retained as they were excluded from the definition of the Community industry (see recital (186)). - (20) Community production of product concerned is largely concentrated in three Member States holding around 2/3 of all production.
+These two companies were however not retained as they were excluded from the definition of the Union industry (see recital 198).

+- (20) Union production of the product concerned is largely concentrated in three Member States holding around 2/3 of all production.
 The rest is spread over the remaining Member States.
-As seen in recitals (181) and onwards, the Community producers business models are characterised by differences mainly in product/quality range, distribution channels and whether clustering of activities and subcontracting parts of the manufacturing process within or outside the Community takes place. - On the basis of the information obtained, the Commission selected a sample based on the largest representative volumes of production and sales within the Community which could be investigated within the time available.
-However as detailed above, this is not an entirely homogenous industry and in order to assess representativeness of the selected companies, the producers' geographical spread amongst Member States5, as well as the segment to which their products belong were also taken into consideration.
-As a result 8 Companies operating in four member States were selected.
-The selected companies also represent all the major business models present in the Community, in terms of how the product is manufactured, of how the product is distributed, and of product specialisation.
-Regarding product specialisation, the companies selected
+As seen in recitals 202 and onwards, the Union producers business models are characterised by differences mainly in product/quality range, distribution channels and whether clustering of activities and subcontracting parts of the manufacturing process within or outside the Union takes place. - On the basis of the information obtained, the Commission selected a sample based on the largest representative volumes of production and sales within the Union which could be investigated within the time available.
+However, as detailed above, this is not an entirely homogenous industry and in order to assess representativeness of the selected companies, the producers' geographical spread amongst Member States (1), as well as the segment to which their products belong were also taken into consideration.
+As a result 8 companies operating in four member States were selected.
+The selected companies also represent all the major business models present in the Union, in terms of how the product is manufactured, of how the product is distributed, and of product specialisation.
+Regarding product specialisation, the companies selected included production across all major price segments (low range, mid range, high range) as well as across all gender and age segments (ladies, men, unisex, children footwear).
+Regarding product distribution, the companies selected included all major levels of distribution (to wholesalers, to retailers, as well as direct retailing).
+Regarding production, the companies selected included full inhouse manufacturing in all key stages of the production process as well as companies which had outsourced parts of such manufacturing process (both in and outside the Union).

-Considering that intra-Community subcontracting of full or partial production is common in the Community, the geographical considerations also had to take into account the extent to which the ownership of the production process is conferred on companies in the Member State in question or if the production was rather based on subcontracting or tolling arrangements where ownership of the finished goods remains with the party ordering the service.
+(1) Considering that intra-Union subcontracting of full or partial production is common in the Union, the geographical considerations also had to take into account the extent to which the ownership of the production process is conferred on companies in the Member State in question or if the production was rather based on subcontracting or tolling arrangements where ownership of the finished goods remains with the party ordering the service.